CFC-Servers/cfc_err_forwarder/README.md

 <br>

 ## Notice ⚠️
 A full-rewrite of this addon is nearly complete.
-It has fixes, new features, design reworks, and reliability improvements.
+It has fixes, new features, design reworks, discord ratelimit prevention, reliability improvements, and more.

 Please keep an eye out for the update!